EvoEsports/minicontrol/README.md

 3. Run in MINIControl folder: `tsx --env-file=.env pyplanet.ts pyplanet.sql`
 4. Start MINIcontrol

+# Migrating from Trakman?

+1. Start trakman from docker
+2. Run in MINIControl folder: `tsx --env-file=.env trakman.ts`
+3. Start MINIcontrol

 # Contributing

 See the documentation in `documentation/devs` to read more about the core concept of MINIcontrol and how plugins work.

 If you want to contribute changes or plugins to MINIcontrol, please open up an `Issue` first before you start working on things, so we can discuss the details of implementation, etc.

 We will not respond to random pull requests.

-### If you want to test your core changes in Docker:
+## If you want to test your core changes in Docker

-* Build a local docker image: `docker build -t minicontrol:test -f docker/Dockerfile . `
+- Build a local docker image: `docker build -t minicontrol:test -f docker/Dockerfile . `